davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 The handler is typical of the integration points that your app will have Kratos.
 First it checks for the `flow` URL parameter, and if not present redirects the browser to the Kratos endpoint `http://127.0.0.1/self-service/registration/browser` which starts registration inside Kratos, and then redirects straight back to this handler in your app.

-The next step is to call the `NewGetSelfServiceRegistrationFlowParams` Kratos API, along with the `flow` parameter which returns a data structure representing the form structure that Kratos is expecting to be posted back when the user submits in the form.
-This is when your application has the opertunity to style the form however it sees fit.
+The next step is to call the `NewGetSelfServiceRegistrationFlowParams` Kratos API, passing the `flow` parameter, which will return a data structure representing the form structure that Kratos is expecting.

 The data structure is as follows: